The Educating Miss Emily Fund

 The Educating Miss Emily Fund was created in 2017 as a spiritual and educational support program.
 Emily A. is the first recipient of this fund – which we hope will be able to help many to come.
 The Educating Miss Emily Fund is not a scholarship.
 This Fund was created to provide holistic support for the educational, spiritual, mental, and physical wellbeing of disadvantaged children facing despair in the public-school system.
 This fund helps with things like private school tuition, after-school programs, summer educational programs, physiological testing, tutoring, uniforms, and other needs.
 We not only work with the child but work directly with the parents/guardians, school staff/teachers, doctors/counselors, and others to encourage partnership and collaboration with the idea of communities working together: “it takes a village.”

-Additional guidelines to be established by the SKSF Board of Directors and published here.
+Additional guidelines to be established by the SKSF Board of Directors and published here in 2020

 How the Educating Miss Emily Fund Began: Service and Selflessness in Action